Students often have questions about the lottery process. Below are the most common questions students have, and the corresponding answers.

 I am an incoming freshman.
 Do I have to participate in lottery?

 Incoming freshmen do not participate in the Housing Lottery; they are housed over the summer in the first year areas.
 The students who participate in Lottery are current residents who have submitted their deposit on time.
 This year's participants are any deposited students from the graduating classes of 2015, 2016, and 2017.

 Your group or roommate(s) will be able to choose from all available spaces at the time your selection number is called.
 You may participate on the day associated with the number of students in your group.

 There will be buildings and spaces that you will not be allowed to select.
 Some spaces will be marked for freshmen; others specifically marked for males or females.
-Joan of Arc, and Dominic Hall will be exclusively for freshmen residents (under 21).
-The overflow of freshmen males will reside in St. Mary’s Hall and females in Baroody Hall.
+Joan of Arc, Alumni Streets and Dominic Hall will be exclusively for freshmen residents (under 21).

 How do I participate in Housing Lottery and Room Selection?

 All students planning to live on campus are required to pay a $300 Room Reservation Deposit for the next academic year.
 This deposit functions as a RESERVATION for a room on campus.
 It does not guarantee where, but that you have reserved on-campus housing.
 In addition to the deposit, you must fill out and hand in your Room and Board Contract Card.
 Both the non-refundable $300 room reservation deposit and Room and Board Contract Card must have been received by the Office of Residential Life and Education by February 14, 2014.